Percept-Health-Solve/seir-model/README.md

 This would define an initial lockdown of 30 days, with a uniform prior U(0.5, 0.9) (acting on the infectivity strength of a no lockdown scenario); followed by a second lockdown period of 20 days with a uniform prior U(0.6, 0.7).

 #### ODE Parameters
 These parameters define the inner workings of the set of ordinary differential equations underlying the ASSA model.
 Defaults of these parameters can be found in the `seir/defaults.py` file.
 All parameters can be set with a single value (defining a float), or two values (defining a uniform prior that is fit to data).
 Caution should be taken when changing these values, as defaults of many of these parameters have been informed by literature studies and analysis on sensitive data.
+The time values all represent the mean duration for the specified transition.

 - `--r0`: The number of secondary infections expected to occur due to a single infected individual.
 - `--rel_beta_asymptomatic`: The relative infectiousness strength of asymptomatic individuals.